Anhinla/GeekUp/README.md

 ```
 git clone https://github.com/Anhinla/GeekUp.git
 ```
+or download the source code and extract the folder
 ### Build the project
-* Open the terminal and navigate to the cloned folder:
+* Open the terminal and navigate to the project folder:
 ```
 cd GeekUp
 ```